imkashifsiraj/devops/devops-study-material/month3-part1-terraform.md

 ---

-*Last updated: July 2026 | Created for the GCC DevOps Upskilling Program* *Next: Month 3 Part 2 — Terraform Advanced Patterns, Terragrunt, and Policy as Code*
+*Last updated: July 2026 | Created for the DevOps Upskilling Program* *Next: Month 3 Part 2 — Terraform Advanced Patterns, Terragrunt, and Policy as Code*